NASA · ARTEMIS PROGRAM · HUMANS BACK TO THE MOON

 What to Watch For

 The next 18 months are critical.
-The Starship HLS propellant transfer demonstration — likely in 2026 — will tell us whether the primary lunar lander is on track for Artemis III in late 2027.
+The Starship HLS propellant transfer demonstration — now scheduled for late 2026 — will tell us whether the primary lunar lander is on track for Artemis III in late 2027.
 Blue Origin's progress on Blue Moon Mark 1.5 will tell us how robust the backup option is.
-And Project Ignition's first robotic missions, starting 2027, will show whether the surface infrastructure programme is real or aspirational.
+And the Moon Base programme's first robotic landers — Moon Base I, II and III — will show whether the surface infrastructure push is real or aspirational.
+The signs there are good: all four Phase One landers cleared environmental testing in August 2026, and Moon Base I is targeted for no earlier than autumn 2026 despite Blue Origin's New Glenn pad explosion in May.

 WatchTheStars will be covering every mission and milestone as they happen.
 See the China Moon Program deep-dive and the Moon Race hub page for the full picture of both sides of the race.